Sidney Powell: Comments regarding Ted Stevens

-Michael Flynn
+Defense of Michael Flynn

 After publishing her first book, Powell continued writing opinion pieces for right-leaning websites.
 In 2017, Weissmann joined Robert Mueller's Special Counsel investigation, reviving interest in Licensed to Lie from Newt Gingrich and Sean Hannity.
 Using her status as a former federal prosecutor, Powell became a leading voice against the Mueller investigation; in a February 2018 op-ed, Powell wrote that retired lieutenant general Michael Flynn should "withdraw his guilty plea" for making false statements to the FBI, alleging "egregious government misconduct".
 Powell's appearances on Fox News to discuss the Flynn case were noticed by President Donald Trump, and the two spoke on several occasions.
 To raise money for Flynn's defense, Powell spoke at a November 2018 conference, where she met Flynn's siblings.
 They agreed that Flynn was the victim of a "deep state plot" and had only pleaded guilty because he was coerced.

 Flynn released his law firm of Covington & Burling and retained Powell to serve as his lead attorney in June 2019.
 On the same day this was disclosed, Powell sent a letter to Attorney General William Barr requesting the "utmost confidentiality" and argued that Flynn's prosecution was due to "corruption of our beloved government institutions for what appears to be political purposes".
 Among other things, she requested that Barr appoint an outsider to investigate.
 Six months later, Barr appointed Jeffrey Jensen to conduct an investigation.